svn2github/oobash/0.39.1/docs/ReadMe.txt

 J) "Decorators"
 ################
+Will only work if shell is not interactive (script).
 You can see an example script in the docs/examples directory.
 __decoratorCheck calls the "decorators" and returns the sum of all decorator return values.
 Available "decorators" at the moment: @calling @timestamp @deprecated